mokkabonna/vue-vuelidate-jsonschema/README.md

 Use the json schemas you already have for validating your api input to generate validation rules for vuelidate.
 And use default values to generate the data attributes.

+The goal is that if your vuelidate validation is valid then you will also pass validation against the json schema.
+So you can with confidence serialize your model to json and the server will accept it if validates agains the same schema.

 ## Example
 ```js
 export default {